 Description of the

-The entire world, including the United States, has agreed to implement the 17 UN Sustainable Development Goals (SDGs) and their 169 Targets in their countries.
+The entire world, including the United States, has agreed to implement the 17 Sustainable Development Goals (SDGs) and their 169 Targets in their countries.
 Developed countries, including the U.S., have agreed to help all the developing countries with their implementation.
-Essentially this means the 194 countries of the world have committed to resolve all the significant issues/problems of the world and to have:
+This means all the countries of the world will resolve all the significant issues/problems of the world and we will have:

 - World peace, no nuclear weapons, no violence and very few if any terrorist threats

 - Limit increase in global warming/climate change and mitigate their adverse effects

 - Rights and civil liberties for all in particular women

 - Quality childcare and lifelong education and training

 - Inclusive, safe resilient, cities, settlements and housing